• Skip to primary navigation

 Krogs Fiskerestaurant

 As you look over the menu, enjoy a memorable scallop starter.
-Then try the Dover sole with truffles or the monkfish with pork rinds, lingonberries, and duxelles.
-Save plenty of room for dessert!
-Krogs has amazing Crepe Suzette.
+Then try the Bouillabaisse or fish of the day.
+Don’t forget to save plenty of room for dessert because Krogs has an amazing Crepes Suzette!

 The wait staff is incredibly knowledgeable and will describe each dish if you are unsure what it is or what is in it.
-Gluten-free options are also available upon request.
+Gluten-free, vegetarian, and vegan dishes are also available upon request.

 View this post on Instagram